shallyan/GSoC-Rogas/rogas/README.md

 #![Logo](https://cecs.anu.edu.au/sites/default/files/styles/anu_doublenarrow_440_scale/public/images/rogas-web.jpg?itok=JfEfhc1_)
 Rogas is a project for Network Analytics

-Latest news: Rogas is now joining the Google Summer of Code 2016.
-In the following months, we aim to develop a new GUI for Rogas with more comprehensive network visualisation functions and also implement "Local Community Detection Search" for Rogas.
-We will upload new source code after the new GUI and functions have been achieved.

 Currently the Rogas project contains a framework for network analytics called RG Framework.
 It not only can provides a high-level declarative query language to formulate analysis queries, but also can unify different graph algorithms